mmaraa/taitaja2024/README.md

 ## Pre-requirements
 - Azure subscription with owner permissions
+- Permissions to create user accounts to Entra ID tenant (if using competitor user account creator script)
 - Open AI Service whitelisting from Microsoft (https://aka.ms/oai/access)
-- Public DNS name that can be used on hoster side
+- Public DNS name that can be used on hoster side and you have access to set name servers on this zone in domain's registrar service
+- Az.* PowerShell Modules installed to your machine

 ## Installation steps
 1. Run hoster side deployment.
-Remember to take output variables for website hostin *temp_site.zip* and root dns zone resource id
+Remember to note output variables for website hosting *temp_site.zip* and root dns zone resource id
 2. Create csv file by creating user accounts with a script or manually gathering UPN's and objectId's.
 If using script to create user accounts, password of account are stored also in csv-file.
 3. Run competitor infrastructure creation script